 15. What is the name of the minority people included in Guangxi's official provincial title?

 16. The Jade Gate (Jiayuguan), the main entry point into China on the Silk Road is located in which province?

 Built in 1372 of tamped soil the Jade Gate, Gansu controlled the narrow pass the Silk Road followed into China.
 The 35 feet [11 meters] high walls were wide enough for horses to ride along the top.

 17. What is the doctrine of Wen and Wu strategy?

 Navy and army

 As far back as the Han dynasty the Wen-Wu strategies were developed.
 The doctrine of 文 wén (cultured debate) and 武 wǔ (military force) became central.
 Among friends and citizens people were persuaded by intellectual debate (soft power), foreigners and rebels on the other hand should be treated with military force (hard power)

-19. In ancient days the week in China had how many days?
+19. In ancient times the week in China consisted of how many days?

 Switch off sounds

 Switch on sounds